Texas Roller Derby: Teams

+2025 Season Rosters

 Calvello Cup

 Roller derby performer Anne Calvello, the "Demon of the Derby", was an inspiration to the founding members of TXRD.
 They maintained a close correspondence with her in the early years of the league, finally meeting her in person in 2005 during the filming of the A&E show Rollergirls.
 The Championship Cup has been named in her honor.